serpapi/google-search-results-nodejs/README.md

 [![Build Status](https://travis-ci.org/serpapi/google-search-results-nodejs.svg?branch=master)](https://travis-ci.org/serpapi/google-search-results-nodejs)

-This NodeJS module is designed to scrape and parse Google results using [SERP API](https://serpapi.com).
+This NodeJS module is designed to scrape and parse Google, Bing and Baidu results using [SERP API](https://serpapi.com).
 Feel free to fork this repository to add more backends.

 This Ruby Gem is meant to scrape and parse Google results using [SerpApi](https://serpapi.com).
 The following services are provided: